KMS1260/Digital-Forensics-Data-Protection-Lifecycle/01-performing-drive-sanitization/README.md

 cat /mnt/SalesStorage/Passwords/bt4-password.txt
 ```

-Use the following command to use find and shred to securely delete all files within the Passwords directory on the SalesStorage storage location using a zeroization process:
+Use the following command to use find and shred to securely delete all files within the Passwords directory on the SalesStorage storage location using a zeroisation process:

 ```bash
 find /mnt/SalesStorage/Passwords -type f -exec shred -uvz {} \;